ualibraries/filesender-phpfpm/README.md

 Four docker containers will be created, validate by running **docker ps -a**

 * shibboleth_web_1 - contains nginx
 * shibboleth_fpm_1 - contains filesender running under fpm.
+External storage disk capacity should get [docker mounted](https://docs.docker.com/storage/bind-mounts/#choosing-the--v-or-mount-flag) into the container at /data
 * shibboleth_shib_1 - contains the shibboleth-sp instance.
 Any [docker mounts](https://docs.docker.com/storage/bind-mounts/#choosing-the--v-or-mount-flag) of shibboleth configuration should get mounted to this container under /etc/shibboleth
 * shibboleth_db-host_1 - contains mysql database used by filesender.